novogenautonomy/novogenautonomy.github.io/batteries.md

 ### Nickel-metal hydride batteries
 - have a power density of 60-120 Wh/kg and a lifespan of 500-1000 charging cycles.
 - are more expensive than nickel-cadmium batteries but still rather affordable.
-- are suitable for use in electric vehicles as they are reliable and have a large range of operating temperatures and were frequently used in electric vehicles until the breakthrough of the lithium ion battery
-(Petrovich and Chesky, 2019).
+- are suitable for use in electric vehicles as they are reliable and have a large range of operating temperatures and were frequently used in electric vehicles until the breakthrough of the lithium ion battery (Petrovich and Chesky, 2019).
+- Disadvantages:
-- Disadvantages of this battery type include that they self discharge quickly which can be an issue if the vehicle is parked for a prolonged period of time.
-They need precise control of the recharging process making their usage more complex than other batteries.
+  - self discharge quickly which can be an issue if the vehicle is parked for a prolonged period of time.
+  - They need precise control of the recharging process making their usage more complex than other batteries.

 ### sodium-nickel-chloride batteries (ZEBRA batteries)
 - are molten salt batteries with a storage density of roughly 115 Wh/kg and a long lifespan of several thousand cycles.
-- Problematic with this battery type is the high operation temperature of around 300°C that is required.
-The battery therefore requires preheating prior to usage after an EV is parked for extended periods of time (especially in cold weather) which is energy consuming.
-Therefore the ZEBRA battery is more suitable for EVs that are being used consistently, for example in public transport, and rather inappropriate for daily commuting (Chian et al. 2019).
+- Problematic is the required high operation temperature of around 300°C.
+- Battery requires preheating after an EV is parked for extended periods of time (especially in cold weather).
+- Therefore the battery is more suitable for EVs that are being used consistently (public transport) (Chian et al. 2019).

 ## Better options